Hangu, Pakistan: Militant incidents

 On 9 February 2006, a suicide bomber killed himself along with many of the Shia community on 10th of Muharram in main Hangu Bazaar when he triggered the bomb and killed many including children.
 After which a war raged between Taliban militants and Shites.

 On 22 August 2008, sixteen militants (including two Chechens) were killed by Pakistani security forces in a skirmish at Hangu when security forces opened fire on their explosive-laden vehicle at a security checkpoint.
 One of the militants was arrested.

 One policeman and a member of the security forces were injured in the explosion.
 It was later discovered that the militants came from Darra Adamkhel, a town between Peshawar and Kohat with a thriving arms industry.

 On 10 December 2010, a suicide bomber killed eleven people (including two policemen, a woman and a child) and injured another twenty-two.
 The attack occurred near Al-Zahra hospital which was under construction.

 On 27 May 2011, 28 people were killed and another 55 injured when a suicide bomber exploded his vehicle at a checkpoint in the Hangu bazaar.
 Among the victims were four policemen.
 The explosion inflicted heavy damage to the offices of the Hangu police chief and special branch, the city police station, seventeen shops, three restaurants and a branch of the National Bank.
 The press was contacted by a Taliban spokesman claiming responsibility for the attack.

-On Thursday, 23 August 2012 militants opened fire on a police van, killing three officers and injuring another two.
+On Thursday, 23 August 2012, militants opened fire on a police van, killing three officers and injuring another two.
 It was suspected that the Taliban was behind the attack.

+On Tuesday, 7 January 2014, 15-year-old student Aitzaz Hasan sacrificed himself after stopping a suicide bomber from entering his school.

 On Sunday, 26 January 2014, six children were killed in a toy-bomb explosion.